Lost Highway (film): Style and influences

 The film's screenplay refers to it as a "21st-Century Noir Horror".

-Although Lost Highway is generally classified as a neo-noir film, the film borrows elements from other genres, including German Expressionism and French New Wave.
-The terms psychological thriller and horror film have also been used to describe its narrative elements.
-Writing for the Australian Metro Magazine, Thomas Caldwell described Fred Madison as "a typical film noir hero, inhabiting a doomed and desolate world characterised by an excess of sexuality, darkness and violence."
-Another film noir feature that is present in the film is the femme fatale (Alice Wakefield), who misleads Pete Dayton into dangerous situations.
-The film was also noted for its graphic violence and sexual themes.
-Lynch defended these images, stating that he was simply being honest with his own ideas for the film.
+Although Lost Highway is generally classified as a surrealist neo-noir horror film, the film borrows elements from other genres, including German Expressionism and the French New Wave.
+The term psychological thriller has also been used to describe its narrative elements.
+Thomas Caldwell of Metro Magazine described Fred Madison as "a typical film noir hero, inhabiting a doomed and desolate world characterised by an excess of sexuality, darkness and violence".
+Another film noir feature of the film is the femme fatale of Alice Wakefield, who misleads Pete Dayton into dangerous situations.
+The film was also noted for its graphic violence and sexual themes, which Lynch defended by stating that he was simply being honest with his own ideas for the film.

-Some of the film's elements reference earlier works: the 1945 film Detour also focuses on a disturbed nightclub musician.
-The film's setting and mysterious recorded messages were seen as a reference to the 1955 film Kiss Me Deadly, while its nightmarish atmosphere has been compared to Maya Deren's 1943 short film Meshes of the Afternoon.
-Like Alfred Hitchcock's 1958 film Vertigo, the film examines male obsessions with women who merely represent emotions that relate to them.
-Sean Murphy of PopMatters considers the film a possible homage to Ambrose Bierce's 1890 short story "An Occurrence at Owl Creek Bridge", in which much of the main narrative is imagined by the protagonist as he is executed.
+Some of the film's elements reference earlier works: the film Detour (1945) also focuses on a disturbed nightclub musician.
+The film's setting and mysterious recorded messages were seen as a reference to the film Kiss Me Deadly (1955), while its nightmarish atmosphere has been compared to Maya Deren's short film Meshes of the Afternoon (1943).
+Like Alfred Hitchcock's film Vertigo (1958), the film examines male obsessions with women who merely represent emotions that relate to them.
+Sean Murphy of PopMatters considers the film a possible homage to Ambrose Bierce's short story "An Occurrence at Owl Creek Bridge" (1890), in which much of the main narrative is imagined by the protagonist as he is executed.